-We’ve also had a chance to test out GetResponse’s customer service over the past few months and have found they have pretty stellar phone and email based customer support.
+We’ve also had a chance to test out GetResponse’s customer service over the past few months and have found they have excellent phone and email based customer support.

-The drag and drop email creator is both easy to use and powerful.
+The drag-and-drop email creator is easy to use and powerful.

 There are dozens of beautiful templates that you can choose from and you can even preview your email in all of the popular email clients and even several mobile devices.

 Here is a quick rundown of GetResponses’ features: